Jump to main content

 “With any condition, it is being able to be open and know that there is not going to be any kind of repercussion.
 That’s really important.”

-With new confidence translating to strong form on court, Shaw is now focused on achieving as much as possible with Stars this season, as well as focusing on her own personal ambitions.
+With new confidence translating to strong form on court, Shaw is now focused on achieving as much as possible with a return to the famous England red dress on the horizon.

 She added: “I want to go as far as I can with my netball.
 I want to be able to perform consistently, perform at that top level and be proud of how I am performing out there because then I think anything is possible.